Get God's attention

 “Get God’s Attention and Recover All”

-David had problems—family issues, betrayal, loss, heartbreak.
-He faced situations that could have broken anyone else.
-Yet he was still the King.
+David had issues like many of us—family problems, betrayal, heartbreak, loss.
+He went through things that could have broken anybody else, but even in all that, he never lost his position.
+He was still the King.
 And he knew how to get God’s attention.

 David understood the power of posture.
-He knew when to fall on his face before God, when to cry out, and when to worship through the pain.
-He didn’t just ask for deliverance; he sought divine strategy.
-He inquired of the Lord for direction before every major move.
+He knew when to fall on his face, when to cry out, and when to worship through the pain.
+He didn’t just ask God for deliverance; he sought divine strategy.
+He inquired of the Lord before every major decision.
 David was a man of war—so much so that his son Solomon never had to fight a single battle.
 Why?
-Because his father fought enough wars and prayed enough prayers for his bloodline to live in peace.
+Because his father’s obedience and warfare had already secured his peace.

-That’s the kind of legacy I want to leave behind—one where my children walk in victories that my prayers secured.
+That’s the kind of legacy I want to leave behind—one where my children and my children’s children walk in victories that my prayers secured.

 One of my favorite moments in David’s story is at Ziklag.
-Everything had been burned.
-His family and the families of his men were taken captive.
-His own soldiers, the very ones who fought beside him, turned on him.
+The enemy had burned everything.
+His wives, children, and the families of his men were taken captive.
+And to make it worse, his own soldiers—men who had fought beside him—turned on him.
 They were ready to stone him.
 Can you imagine?
-Betrayed, broken, grieving—and yet, David encouraged himself in the Lord.
+Betrayed, grieving, exhausted, and yet, David encouraged himself in the Lord.

-He didn’t look for validation.
-He didn’t wait for someone else to lift him up.
+He didn’t wait for validation.
+He didn’t wait for someone to come check on him.
 He went straight to God.
-He got heaven’s attention and asked, “Shall I pursue?”
-And God responded, “Pursue, for you shall surely overtake them and without fail recover all.”
+And he got heaven’s attention.
+He asked, “Shall I pursue?”
+And God answered, “Pursue, for you shall surely overtake them, and without fail recover all.”

 That’s the word for somebody right now—it’s time to encourage yourself, get God’s attention, and recover all.
 Even when you don’t know which direction to go, trust that God will order your steps.

-When David and his men reached the brook Besor, two hundred of them were too exhausted to go any further.
+When David reached the brook Besor, some of his men were too weary to go any further.
 They stayed behind while the others went into battle.
-And after David recovered everything, some of the men didn’t want to share the spoils with those who had stayed behind.
-But David’s heart revealed his true kingship.
+And after David recovered everything, some of the men didn’t want to share the spoils with those who stayed.
+But David’s heart revealed why he was chosen.
 He said, “As his part is that goes down to the battle, so shall his part be that tarries by the stuff; they shall part alike.”

 What a reflection of the heart of God!

 So, in this season, posture yourself like David.
-Get on your face before God.
-Ask Him for the strategy.
-And then pursue, overtake, and recover all.
-Every promise, every dream, every relationship, every bit of peace and purpose that belongs to you—it’s time to get it back!
+Fall on your face before God.
+Ask for strategy.
+Then get up and pursue, overtake, and recover all.
+Every promise, every dream, every relationship, every ounce of peace and purpose that belongs to you—it’s time to get it back.